Case study: Prenatal visa

 How did the VISAGUARD lawyer resolve the case?

-Initially, the appointed lawyer attempted to obtain a preferential appointment by contacting the German Embassy in Pretoria directly.
-However, the embassy simply referred the husband to the existing waiting list, on which he was placed 2050th.
-Due to staffing and capacity constraints, a preferential appointment could not be granted.
-The fact that the father would miss the birth of the child as a result was unacceptable.
+Initially, the appointed lawyer attempted to secure a priority appointment by contacting the German Embassy in Pretoria directly.
+However, the embassy simply referred him to the existing waiting list, on which the husband was number 2050.
+Due to staff shortages and capacity issues, no priority appointment could be granted.
+The fact that the father would consequently miss the birth of his child was something he had to accept.

-In the next step, the lawyer applied for a short-term Schengen visa pursuant to Section 6 of the Residence Act for a temporary family visit.
-This application was rejected by the embassy, citing the applicant's alleged lack of desire to return.
-The embassy argued that the application for a D visa would prove that the expectant father intended to stay in Germany permanently.
+In the next step, the lawyer applied for a short-term Schengen visa pursuant to Section 6 of the German Residence Act (AufenthG) for a temporary family visit.
+This application was rejected by the embassy, citing the applicant's alleged lack of intent to return.
+The embassy argued that the application for a D visa would prove that the expectant father intended to reside permanently in Germany.

 Contact Us